 Speed and visuals are vital for today's websites to master, because these qualities are innately important to users.
 A failure for any brand to meet these needs creates an opportunity for its customers to find what they're looking for elsewhere, ultimately crippling the brand’s revenue stream.

 Every brand that wants to succeed needs a functioning website, but even this isn't necessarily enough.
 Your site must also be optimized for the modern web surfer; quite simply, pages have to load fast and look good while doing it.
 Once this is achieved, the advantages partake in the rolling snowball effect...

 A better user experience leads to more viewers who stay on your brand’s website for longer periods of time.
 The more customers who click through the various pages on your brand’s site are more likely to learn about your company.
 A customer who is informed about your brand’s products, services and mission are more likely to invest in what you have to offer.
 A first-time investment leads to the probability of future investments in your brand.
 Future customer investments leads to lasting sustainability.

 Without an intuitively built website, none of this is possible.

 Over the last four weeks, we have taken you on a journey throughout the four main components of marketing and how they rely on one another to ensure brand success.
 If you would like to review the topics we discussed in this blog series, please click on the links below.

 Seafoam Media is a full-service marketing consulting firm based in St. Louis, MO.
-We expand on the traditional best practices of marketing while delving into the deep end of SEO, web development, content creation and social media — all of which mesh to form a cohesive marketing strategy that helps our clients get discovered online and build everlasting relationships with their customers.
+We expand on the traditional best practices of marketing while delving into the deep end of St. Louis SEO, St. Louis web design and development, content creation and social media — all of which mesh to form a cohesive marketing strategy that helps our clients get discovered online and build everlasting relationships with their customers.